elwolf6/mvndi-site/src/rules.md

 14. Terrain griefing is banned (going right outside anothers town making a swastika or something) 2 day temp ban

 15. You cannot kill people in a a siege zone if you're not apart of or allied to any of the participants

+16. No temporary factions of any kind as in factions used only for pvp purposes used like a de facto outpost 2 day temp ban